+Africa/Middle East

-107. Africa to 1800 (Not offered 2008-09).
+- 107. Africa to 1800 (Not offered 2009-10).
 This course explores the history of Africa from the beginnings of humanity through the period of the trans-Atlantic slave trade.
 In it, we will examine political, social, economic and cultural changes in Africa, with particular focus on the relationships between local communities and the political elites who sought to rule them.
 This perspective will enable us to focus on the social dynamics of African communities and the daily activities of ordinary Africans, as well as on the political intrigues and roles of kings, chiefs, and merchants.
-GenEd: CDAA,LCC

-108. Africa since 1800 (Winter; Peterson).
+GenEd: LCC - 108.
+Africa since 1800 (Not Offered 2009-10).
 This course is a survey of the African continent from 1800 to present.
 In this course, we will examine the political, social, economic and cultural changes in Africa during the nineteenth and twentieth centuries.
 Focus will be on key themes that span much of African history during this period including: slavery and the slave trade, European conquest and African resistance, the expansion of world religions (Islam and Christianity) in Africa, colonialism, the growth of nationalism, decolonization and the emergence of independent post-colonial states, and the challenges facing contemporary African states related to political instability and economic development.
 Given the enormous breadth and diversity of Africa, this course explores these themes by focusing on certain case study regions and countries, such as Francophone West Africa, Nigeria, the Congo region (Zaire), the East African coast and Arabic-speaking North Africa.
-GenEd; CDAA, LCC

-184: Making of Modern India: (Winter; Paik).
-To examine the history of South Asia since 1880.
-We will concentrate on the impact of colonialism on the Indian subcontinent and on the formation of the modern South Asian States of India and Pakistan.
-The culture of colonialism, the nature of the colonial state and the emergence of nationalism are themes which are explored.
-Thematically, this course explores the making of modern Indian subcontinent in the course of interaction with colonial 'modernity' and the birth of organized nationalist movement.
-Chronologically, we will survey the history of Indian subcontinent from the inception of colonial rule in the late eighteenth century to the establishment of independent nation states of India and Pakistan in the middle of the twentieth century.

-194. The Modern History of the Middle East (Not offered 2008-09).
-Problems in the political, social, and economic history of the Middle East in modern times; the demise of the Ottoman Empire; impact of the West upon the Arab world; relations among the new Arab states; and the coming of modernization

-195. The Early History of the Jews (Spring; Berk).
-History of the Jewish people in its first 1600 years from tribal beginnings to the destruction of the second Commonwealth.
+GenEd; LCC - 194.
+The Modern History of the Middle East (Spring; Berk).
+Problems in the political, social, and economic history of the Middle East in modern times; the demise of the Ottoman Empire; impact of the West upon the Arab world; relations among the new Arab states; and the coming of modernization. - 195.
+The Early History of the Jews (Not offered 2009-10).
+History of the Jewish people in its first 1600 years from tribal beginnings to the destruction of the second Commonwealth. - 201.
+Contemporary Africa (Not offered 2009-10).
+This course examines the history of Africa since 1950 with an emphasis on politics and culture.
+Through readings of novels, memoirs and historical accounts, combined with lectures, discussions and films, this course will explore the last fifty years of African history.
+Much of the course will focus on case studies in such countries or regions as West Africa, East Africa, the Congo, Nigeria, Algeria and Egypt.
+LCC - 302.
+Comparing Muslim Cultures (Not offered 2009-10).

-286: Women in South Asia: (Spring; Paik).
-To explore women in the South Asia, particularly in India, Pakistan, and Bangladesh.
-We will study traditional topics like patriarch, marriage and family, gender and sexuality, but also explore women as political actors, intellectuals, and professionals.
-The perspective will enable us to focus on the social and political dynamics of South Asia, as well as the daily activities of ordinary Asian women.
-We shall move from there to a discussion of the position of women in South Asia, and particularly India, looking at a diverse and wide array of texts.

-302. Comparing Muslim Cultures (Spring; Peterson).
 This course explores the history of Islam in diverse regional and temporal settings.
 It explores the unity of Islam, through an examination of the early history of the religion and its founding texts and tenets.
-However, the main emphasis of this course will be Islam's remarkable heterogeneity over time and space; the foci will be case studies drawn from across the Muslim world - in Africa, the Middle East Asia and Europe.
+However, the main emphasis of this course will be Islam's remarkable heterogeneity over time and space; the foci will be case studies drawn from across the Muslim world in Africa, the Middle East Asia and Europe.
 Through readings and discussions, the course examines the following ten topics: The foundation of Islam, the expansion of Islam and conversion processes, Muslim travelers and trade, religious tolerance, women and gender in Islam, Islamic Education, religious revivalism and reform, Muslim lands under European colonial rule, Islam in the West, and the challenge of modernity.
-GenEd: CDAA, LCC
+GenEd: LCC